 - Sprinkle the remaining 1/2 cup of rainbow sprinkles on top of the dough and gently roll or press them into the dough.

 - Heat the remaining 1/4 cup of room temperature butter in the microwave to 10-15 seconds, to partially melt it.

-- Spread the cinnamon roll filling (instructions below) evenly over the buttered area and pat down with the back of a spoon or spatula.
+- Spread the cinnamon roll filling (instructions above) evenly over the buttered area and pat down with the back of a spoon or spatula.

 - Tightly roll the dough horizontally, toward the uncovered strip.